HDFS file system support#

 Trino includes support to access the Hadoop Distributed File System (HDFS) with a catalog using the Delta Lake, Hive, Hudi, or Iceberg connectors.

-Support is enabled by default, but can be deactivated by setting fs.hadoop.enabled to false.
+Support for HDFS is not enabled by default, but can be activated by setting the fs.hadoop.enabled property to true in your catalog configuration file.

 Apache Hadoop HDFS 2.x and 3.x are supported.